Fort Bend District Court and County Court Plan

 PROMPT APPOINTMENT OF COUNSEL

-1. The judge may not direct or encourage the arrestee to communicate with the attorney representing the State until the court advises the arrestee of the right to counsel and the procedure for requesting appointed counsel, and until the defendant has been given a reasonable opportunity to request appointed counsel, unless the arrestee has signed a valid, written waiver of the arrestee’s right to counsel, as hereinafter provided in “Addendum E”, attached hereto.
+1. Waiver of Counsel.
+The Judge may not direct or encourage the Arrestee to communicate with the attorney representing the State until the Court advises the Arrestee of the right to counsel and the procedure for requesting appointed counsel, and until the defendant has been given a reasonable opportunity to request appointed counsel, unless the Arrestee has signed a valid, written waiver of the Arrestee’s right to counsel, as hereinafter provided in “Addendum E”, attached hereto.
 [Art.
 1.051(f-2), CCP]

-1. Persons arrested on out-of-county warrants shall be appointed counsel if the person has not been transferred or released to the custody of the county issuing the warrant before the 11th day after the date of the arrest.
+1. Out of County Warrants.
+Persons arrested on out-of-county warrants shall be appointed counsel by Fort Bend County if the person has not been transferred or released to the custody of the county issuing the warrant before the 11th day after the date of the arrest.
 [Art.
 1.051(c-1), CCP]

-1. If an arrestee prefers to request counsel prior to the initial appearance before the magistrate, the forms required to request counsel may be obtained at the Texas Indigent Defense Commission’s website at http://tidc.tamu.edu/public.net/.The arrestee shall then submit this completed form to the appointing authority (the county in which the warrant was issued).
+1. Counsel Request Forms.
+If an Arrestee prefers to request counsel prior to the initial appearance before the magistrate, the forms required to request counsel may be obtained at the Texas Indigent Defense Commission’s website at http://tidc.tamu.edu/public.net/.The Arrestee shall then submit this completed form to the appointing authority (the county in which the warrant was issued).
 (1 TAC § 174.51)

 Attorney Selection Process